 On my first birthday, June 24, 1940, the Republican National Convention approved a plank in its platform calling for racial integration of the armed forces: "Discrimination in the civil service, the army, navy, and all other branches of the Government must cease."
-For the next eight years, Democrat Party presidents (and cousins) Franklin Delano Roosevelt and Harry S. Truman refused.
+For the next eight years, Democrat Party presidents Franklin Delano Roosevelt (my 8th half cousin) and Harry S. Truman refused.
 Not until 1948 did President Truman finally comply with the Republicans' repeated demands for racial justice.

 Source: Michael Zak, "Back to the Basics for the Republican Party."